Licensing

 Key facts

-• In 2022, EGBA’s six operator members – bet365, Betsson Group, Entain, Flutter, Kindred Group, and 888 William Hill – had a combined total of 267 online gambling licenses to offer their services to 31.2 million customers across 22 different European countries.
+- In 2022, EGBA’s six operator members – bet365, Betsson Group, Entain, Evoke, Flutter, and Kindred Group – had a combined total of 267 online gambling licenses to offer their services to 31.2 million customers across 22 different European countries.